azdle/nPages/README.md

 #nPages
 ##Description
 This program is designed to open one or more simple browsers in fullscreen mode on systems with multiple monitors.
 It will then automatically refresh the page or cycle through a set of pages at a configurable interval.
+It is configurable using [Exosite Portals](https://portals.exosite.com).

 ##Status
-Right now this program will only get it's list of urls from an Exosite One Platform Datasource.
-I needed this feature so that others in my office could update the list of dashboards that gets displayed.
-I do plan to add manual setting at sometime in the future, but I don't know when that will be.
+This program was rewritten in python because I was tired of battling silly low level issues in the C++ version.
+It is actually a small step backwards in functionality, but since it's much easier to maintain now it will be gaining features much more quickly.

 ##Program Information
-This was written in C++ using the Qt library.
+This is written in Python and uses the PyQt library.